Full Moon, Dirty Hearts: Reception

 Andrew Smith, writing for The Journal (Newcastle upon Tyne newspaper) was favorable in his review, praising the band for managing to still sound fresh and creative as well as highly professional.
 Yet he found, Inxs are at their best playing good rock 'n' roll and this release has plenty of it."
 Ian Gittins of Melody Maker Opined that "Inxs are exactly sly enough to surprise us", he advised.
 "Inxs are too thick-wristed to be ethereal, but Full Moon... has its joys.
 I'm only looking is oddly lovely, the lads dropping the blues-beat for a fluent funkstep which even slinks into fetching freeform jazz.
 Yowsa!"
 While ending his review more mixed, signaling even though there is no startling self-reinvention like U2, and the band sounding like they've been playing together for 17 years, he appreciated a few of the albums tracks.
+Vlado Forgac of The Morning Star (British Columbia newspaper) mentions, This Australian sextet is now showing remarkable signs of growth and maturity while refusing to remain dormant.
+He called the album a winner."

 Giving the album four stars out of five, Q hailed it as excellent", writing: "[Full Moon is] tougher - sounding and more aggressive than anything previously bearing [INXS] name...it's still got weird corners and makes the best job yet of capturing the vitality of INXS' live performance...".
 While noting the competent playing and expensive production, Selects Clark Collis complained that the record lacks decent songs, writing that "the band succeed in promoting an atmosphere of been there, done that".
 In his NME review, Paul Moody opined that the band attempts to be "hip", as evident by the 'manful' content, the monochrome sleeve photos and handwritten track listing.
 However, Moody believed that, "desperate as INXS are to create a mood of U2-like Euro-chic, they are unable to write a decent lyric or a song that resists the temptation to be overblown", adding that even Brian Eno failed to contribute the desired "weirdness" to "I'm Only Looking".